Virajkunchala/CodebaseLLM/README.md

 - **Robust Parsing:** Cleans and parses LLM output to handle common JSON formatting issues.
 - **Logging:** All LLM responses and errors are logged for transparency and debugging.
 - **Extensibility:** Modular class design (RepoCloner, CodeReader, LLMIntegration, KnowledgeExtractor) for easy extension and maintenance.
-- **Suppressing Unwanted Logs:** FAISS GPU warnings are filtered out for a clean user experience.

 ---